 Researchers at Lawrence Livermore are looking into using solar and other distributed resources to create microgrids that would act as these small generators, helping to bring these larger power sources back on the grid.

-Similar to the EPA’s new project, researchers are looking to data analytics, machine learning, and new communication strategies to learn which areas of a grid are most at risk for an
+Similar to the EPA’s new project, researchers are looking to data analytics, machine learning, and new communication strategies to learn which areas of a grid are most at risk for an outage, as well as how to use solar and other distributed resources to bring everything back online.
+And by using these new strategies, researchers hope to cut restoration time from days to hours.

 Unlike the EPA’s project, which is focused on grid resiliency, most homeowners who install solar are focused on cost savings.
 Having power during outages is a small factor for most.
 In fact, almost all residential solar installations aren’t setup to provide electricity during outages.
 Instead, they’re designed to automatically disconnect from the grid and stop producing electricity.